Darryl Morton

-Darryl Shane Morton is a fictional character from the British ITV soap opera Coronation Street.
+Darryl Morton is a fictional character from the British ITV soap opera Coronation Street.
 Portrayed by former Grange Hill actor Jonathan Dixon, the character first appeared onscreen during the episode airing on 18 March 2007.

 Creation

 Background

 Darryl is the less serious-minded of the Morton twins, Darryl can be just plain daft, lazy and is closest to his twin sister Mel.
-In the interview with Digital Spy, Jonathan went on to confirm this, speaking of his character he said:
+In the interview with Digital Spy, Dixon went on to confirm this, speaking of his character he said: